huntertran/blog/source/_posts/20200730-migrate-azure-devops-tfs-to-git-reserving-history.md

 git-tfs clone https://your\_organization.visualstudio.com/ $/your\_project\_name
 ```

-If your project name contain whitespace, just put the whole name in quote mark
+If your project name contains whitespace, just put the whole name in the quote mark

 ```s
 git-tfs clone https://your\_organization.visualstudio.com/ "$/your project name"
 ```

-This will clone the project to the folder you run the command
+This command will clone the project to the folder you run the command

 ## 3.2.
 Add .gitignore